scrapy/scrapy/docs/topics/djangoitem.rst

    >>> person.id
    1

-As you see the model is already saved when we call :meth:`~DjangoItem.save`, we can prevent this by calling it with ``commit=False``.
+The model is already saved when we call :meth:`~DjangoItem.save`, we can prevent this by calling it with ``commit=False``.
 We can use ``commit=False`` in :meth:`~DjangoItem.save` method to obtain an unsaved model::